objcio/articles/2015-02-10-face-recognition-with-opencv.md

 ###Live Video Capture

-The highgui module in OpenCV comes with a class, `CvVideoCamera`, that abstracts the iPhone cameras and provides our app with a video feed through a delegate method: `- (void)processImage:(cv::Mat&)image`.
+The highgui module in OpenCV comes with a class, `CvVideoCamera`, that abstracts the iPhone camera and provides our app with a video feed through a delegate method, `- (void)processImage:(cv::Mat&)image`.
 An instance of the `CvVideoCamera` can be set up like this:

 ```objc
 CvVideoCamera *videoCamera = [[CvVideoCamera alloc] initWithParentView:view];